Docmaps-Project/docmaps/README.md

 ## About This Repo

-This repo defines a basic initial schema using JSON schema, a validation tool, and two example schemas based on https://sciety.org/articles/activity/10.1101/2020.12.15.422694
+This repo defines a basic initial schema using JSON schema, a validation tool, and two example schemas for a review and author response based on https://sciety.org/articles/activity/10.1101/2020.12.15.422694

 The schema includes annotation and definition.
 Also included are two annotated schemas (invalid JSON, but quite helpful), which provide more details about

-## Using
+## Usage

-Clone the repo, change the imported schema in `index.js` to the one you want to validate, and run `npm run validate`.
+`npm run validate -- --docmap ./path-to-file.json`

+Try it out with:

+`npm run validate -- --docmap ./review.json`

 ## To Do

-- Make the validation command more useful by allowing you to specify the schema to validate against
 - Fix schema to include anyOf "#", "docmap" in required
 - Add isAuthorResponseTo property
 - Break the schema out into its own file